 “When you think about Don Nugent you have to think about a pioneer.
 Don started the drying operation at Graceland Fruit and from that point on, dry cherries became a key part of our industry”, said Phil Korson, president of the Cherry Marketing Institute in Dewitt.
 “His contributions to the cherry industry on innovation with new technology in drying cherries moved the industry forward by leaps and bounds and was key to where we are today.”

 A lifetime loyal Spartan, Don served as an elected member of the MSU Board of Trustees for 16 years, beginning in 1994.
 He was a member of the second Kellogg Young Farmer’s Study Program and credited the experience with the development of his leadership skills.

-Don also served on the Michigan Commission of Agriculture for four years (1991–94), the governor’s Farmland and Agriculture Development Task Force (1993–94), a member of the Michigan Farm Bureau board for 14 years, and its Executive Committee (1972–86).
+Don also served on the Michigan Commission of Agriculture for four years (1991–94), the governor’s Farmland and Agriculture Development Task Force (1993–94), and as a member of the Michigan Farm Bureau board for 14 years (1972–86).
 He was also a member of the USDA Federal Cherry Marketing Order of the Cherry Administrative Board and a member of the American Farm Bureau Fruit and Nut Advisory Commission.